Squarespace SEO for E-Commerce 2026

 Analytics and Monitoring

-Monitor your store's SEO performance using Google Analytics, Google Search Console, and Squarespace Analytics.
+Monitor your store SEO performance using Google Analytics, Google Search Console, and Squarespace Analytics.
 Track which products get the most search impressions, which keywords drive traffic, and where visitors drop off.
-This data guides your SEO decisions and helps you focus on what's actually working.
+This data guides your SEO decisions and helps you focus on what is actually working.
+For a full guide to the best SEO tools that pair with Squarespace stores, see our guide to SEO tools for Squarespace sites.

 E-Commerce SEO Basics on Squarespace